-WHAT’S THE SCOOP?
 Want to holiday somewhere stylish with your dog?
 Let them off-lead safe in the knowledge they won’t escape?
 Have a whole host of four-legged friends lined up as playmates?
 Then you’ve come to the right place.
 The award-winning cottages at Letheringham Water Mill are truly dog-friendly, rather than just dog-tolerant.
-Set in the peaceful Suffolk countryside, the five cottages – which sleep from two to eight – are perfect for pet owners.
+Set in the peaceful Suffolk countryside, the four cottages – which sleep from two to six – are perfect for pet owners.

 Dogs stay for free in all of the cottages onsite and each one has a personalised wooden crate, packed with blankets, treats, toys, bowls and poo bags.
 It also doubles as a handy dog bed, if you’ve forgotten to pack your own.